 You must register as a new interpreter/translator with Universal to continue receiving jobs for Medicaid medical and DSHS and the Division of Children, Youth, and Families (DCYF) social service appointments.

 Note: Your registration will not be automatic and your documentation will not be transferred from Language Link to Universal.
 Interpreters must register with Universal and submit all required documents according to the HCA Contract requirements.
 Once registered you can view your portal to determine compliance or what documents may still be required.

 Providers: Getting ready to request Interpreters through Universal

 You must register as a new requester with Universal in order for HCA to pay for interpreters for your clients attending Medicaid or DSHS/DCYF social service appointments.
 Universal will send all requesters an email notification with their login credentials.

 Note: You will need to identify which staff need access.
 They will all require new, unique login information.

-We will update this page with information about the new contractor.
-Please check back often.
 For ongoing updates, please sign up for email notifications.